techwithlucy/youtube/5-mini-aws-projects.md

 - Approximately 2-3 hours.

 ### Add to Your Resume
-Once you've completed this project, you can add this line to your resume: "Built a Fortune Teller application using AWS Lambda, that responds to user questions."
+Once you've completed this project, you can add this line to your resume: "Built a Fortune Teller application using AWS Lambda and API Gateway, that responds to user questions."

 ## Project #5: Multi-Tier, Highly Available, Fault-Tolerant Web Application (Advanced)